SD-WAN Best Practices for Manufacturing and Digital Transformation

 - Production is handed off to the United States

-With the wait time for these files to travel from one continent to another at the rate mentioned above, global manufacturing firms will find data synchronization to be a major bottleneck and a critical factor when determining if a project is completed on time or must be delayed.
+With the wait time for these files to travel from one continent to another at the rate mentioned above, global manufacturing firms will find data synchronization to be a major bottleneck and a critical factor when determining if a project is completed on time or is be delayed.

 “If one of our employees came in and responded to a call from an end-user who needed to order parts…if that data transfer wasn’t current…we could commit to ordering something that we actually didn’t have,” explained Darren Sargent, Infrastructure Engineer for global manufacturing leader, Makino.
 “And that causes delays in being able to service our customers.”